 Let's say you have a tax permit in a certain county but didn't collect anything within a specific period.
-Still, you need to file a sales tax return since it's mandatory.
-To do so, simply file "zero reports" or "zero returns" for compliance.
+Still, you must file a sales tax return since it's mandatory.
+To do so, file "zero reports" or "zero returns" for compliance.

 Seek updates from the states where you're permitted to collect sales tax.
 You may regularly visit their website, social media or subscribe to newsletters, if any.
 If you have an accounting team or tax advisor, consult them about it.
 Additionally, always monitor your sales and stay alert when they exceed a certain threshold limit.

-If you're still unsure whether you're collecting and filing your taxes the right way or not, you can ask the help of accounting or bookkeeping experts.
-Don't wait for your tax authority to assess your tax compliance and avoid charging your customers the wrong amount in their purchases.
+If you're still unsure whether you're collecting and filing your taxes correctly, you can ask the help of accounting or bookkeeping experts.
+Don't wait for your tax authority to assess your tax compliance, and avoid charging your customers the wrong amount in their purchases.

 Hence, it is best to work with a trusted team of accountants to help you with the how-tos and management of sales taxes.

 When tax management starts to take a toll on you, it's time to get help from experts.
 You might feel reluctant to pay an entire team and have them take charge of your company's financial work.
-We understand that, which is why we've enumerated the important things you need to know when hiring bookkeepers or accountants.
+We understand that, so we've enumerated the important things you need to know when hiring bookkeepers or accountants.

-When hiring a bookkeeping or accounting team, you must first understand their roles.
-By doing this, you will know exactly what you're paying for and avoid miscommunication during the collaboration.
-For example, bookkeeping and accounting tasks are different—bookkeepers conduct administrative tasks while accountants interpret and analyze financial data.
+You must first understand their roles when hiring a bookkeeping or accounting team.
+Doing this lets you know exactly what you're paying for and avoid miscommunication during the collaboration.
+For example, bookkeeping and accounting tasks differ—bookkeepers conduct administrative tasks while accountants interpret and analyze financial data.

 Find out the specific tasks they will conduct.
 For example, in tax compliance, ask if they will help you prepare, manage, or submit sales taxes.
-Knowing this allows you to picture the job distribution: which tasks are my responsibilities?
+Knowing this lets you picture the job distribution: which tasks fall under my care?
 Which tasks can I turn over to the team?

 You get to choose between freelance or firm for tax management services.
-Each has a different set of pros and cons, and you need to understand them to make a final hiring decision.
+Each has different pros and cons, and you need to understand them to make a final hiring decision.
 For example, you have less control over freelancers, but they usually charge lower rates than firms.

 Bookkeeping or accounting firms, on the other hand, have a fixed schedule and offer more personnel.
-While cost can be an issue, you won't have days when you can't contact anyone to work on tax management.
+While cost can be an issue, you’ll always have someone around to meet your accounting needs.